Cornell & Diehl's Small Batch—Tracking the Innovative Series

 In 2021, we got another iteration of the beloved mixture, seeing the same recipe with a replacement of the original honey.

-The honey used in Sun Bear Black Locust was sourced from the aviary of fellow pipe smoking beekeeper, Victor Seested.
+The honey used in Sun Bear Black Locust was sourced from the apiary of fellow pipe smoking beekeeper, Victor Seested.
 This nectar that came from hives situated around Black Locust trees, whose flowers produce an especially lovely honey.
 It’s tart, citrusy, and sweet in a not cloying way.

 Sun Bear Flower Mountain